Plumsail/forms-docs/Public/designer/fields.rst

 General Info
 -------------------------------------------------------------
 Fields are primary input elements on the Form.
-Fields are being filled by the user and store their data in user's session storage and once the form is submitter, their contents are handled by Microsoft Flow.
+Fields are being filled by the user and store their data in user's session storage and once the form is submitted, their contents are handled by Microsoft Flow.

 Basic properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Most fields have following settings:

-SETTINGS
+General

 .. list-table::
     :widths: 10 40

-    *   - InternalName
+    *   - Name
         - Setting utilized by many elements.
-InternalName is similar to ID, it's a unique identifier for the element.
+Name is similar to ID, it's a unique identifier for the element.
     *   - Required
         - Select if the field is required to submit the form or not.
     *   - Orientation
         - Select if the title is displayed on the left from field or on top of it, to the left.
 Might automatically switch if not enough space.
-    *   - CSS Class
+    *   - Class
         - Give CSS Class to the element, in order to apply JavaScript or CSS Style to it.
 Can give multiple classes separated by spaces to one element.
     *   - Style
         - Allows you to give specific element certain style.
 No need to use selectors, simply add CSS rules to this setting.

-TITLE
+Title

 .. list-table::
     :widths: 10 40